-When it comes to buying a house, the importance of the interest rate on your mortgage cannot be overstated.
+When it comes to buying or refinancing a house, the importance of the interest rate on your mortgage cannot be overstated.
 When you’re dealing with loan amounts that are typically in the six-figure range, even a small difference in your interest rate can have a big impact on your bottom line.

 Considering the large sums of money associated with buying a house and how large a monthly mortgage payment is in relation to household finances, it’s understandable that most home shoppers get number fatigue when shopping for home loans.
 But if you’re in the market for a mortgage, you should consider whether or not a mortgage rate buydown might make sense for you.